ahmed0saber/quran_mailer/README.md

 - then, run `npm i`, `npm install`, `yarn` or any alternative to start installing all the required packages.

 - create a `.env` file samiliar to `.env.example` and fill these variables.
 The first variable is `PORT`, you can set it to `8080` for example.
 The second variable is `GMAIL_USER`, set it to your gmail, for example: `quran0mailer@gmail.com`.
 The third variable is `GMAIL_PASSWORD`, follow this steps to get your own: https://stackoverflow.com/questions/45478293/username-and-password-not-accepted-when-using-nodemailer.
 Finally, go to: https://www.mongodb.com/atlas/database.
-Create your database, get a `USER` and `PASSWORD` to fill the variable 4 and 5.
+Create your database, then create a collection for `subscribers`, and finally get a `USER` and `PASSWORD` to fill the variable 4 and 5.
 Don't forget to set any `CRON_JOB_ROUTE` such as `/api/cron-job`.

 - run `node app.js`